-Status: Uncommon regular spring and fall migrant statewide.
-Rare regular winter visitor west-central, rare casual elsewhere.
+Status: Uncommon regular spring and fall migrant Lake McConaughy, Keith Co and Sutherland Reservoir, Lincoln Co, rare elsewhere.
+Uncommon winter visitor Lake McConaughy and Sutherland Reservoir, rare casual elsewhere.

 Documentation: Description: 15 Jan 1907, Dorchester, Saline Co (Swenk 1907, Bray et al 1986).

-Despite the existence of a cline from west to east (dark to light) in overall coloration within forms assigned to L. glaucoides by Chesser et al (2017), we consider it virtually impossible to assign most or all Nebraska records to their “groups”, presumably subspecies groups, and cite only the earliest Nebraska specimen that is clearly a representative of the cline.
+Because of the existence of a cline from west to east (dark to light) in overall coloration encompassing forms assigned as “groups” to L. glaucoides by Chesser et al (2017), we consider it virtually impossible to assign most or all Nebraska records, especially of paler individuals, to the “groups” described by Chesser et al (2017).
+Thus we cite above only the earliest Nebraska specimen that is clearly a representative of the cline.

-Formerly considered separate species in North America, Iceland Gull and Thayer’s Gull, the two taxa were lumped into a single species with three subspecies, glaucoides, kumlieni, and thayeri, in 2017 (Chesser et al 2017).
+Taxonomy: Formerly considered separate species in North America, Iceland Gull (L. glaucoides) and Thayer’s Gull (L. thayeri) were lumped into a single species with three subspecies, glaucoides, kumlieni, and thayeri, in 2017 (Chesser et al 2017).
 The decision to merge the two former taxa was based on non-assortative mating between them on Baffin and Southhampton Islands and questions about the validity of earlier research.

-The status of the former L.g. kumlieni is poorly known but the taxon was retained as a separate “group” by Chesser et al (2017).
-We see no evidence in support of this; Snell et al (2020) showed that there is a complete unbroken cline in overall coloration from west to east, including even the easternmost and palest population of L. g. glaucoides in Greenland.
+The status of “Kumlien’s Gull” is not well understood but the taxon was retained as a separate “group” by Chesser et al (2017).
+Although Snell et al (2020) showed that there is a complete unbroken cline in overall coloration from west to east, including even the easternmost and palest population of L. g. glaucoides in Greenland, Howell and Mactavish (2003) showed that kumlieni is clearly separable from thayeri, but reserved a conclusion on the relationship of kumlieni to glaucoides until variation in the latter has been investigated.
 See Comments.

 - High counts: 14 (Thayer’s) at Lake McConaughy 18 Mar 2020, 8 there 1 Mar 2015, 7 there 22 Feb 2004, 7 there 27 Mar 2011, and 6 at Carter Lake, Douglas Co 25 Mar 2014.

 Comments: As with other large gull species, reports of former Thayer’s Gulls in Nebraska have dramatically increased since the 1990s.
 The increase can be attributed both to an increase in numbers present due to the number of ecologically mature reservoirs and the increasing amount of identification literature available.
 Former Thayer’s Gull was first reported in Nebraska in 1981 in Douglas-Sarpy Co 17-21 Mar without details (Cortelyou 1991), but not documented until 17-19 Dec 1992, the seventh report of the species, when Rosche described one at Sutherland Reservoir (Morris 1993).
-Most Nebraska records of Iceland Gull (Chesser et al 2017) are of former Thayer’s Gull, but there have been several reports of puzzling paler birds.
-There are no documented occurrences of the “glaucoides group” (Chesser et al 2017) of Iceland Gull for Nebraska, although some photographed juveniles have been very pale.
+Most Nebraska records of Iceland Gull (sensu Chesser et al 2017) are of former Thayer’s Gull (thayeri), but there have been several reports of puzzling paler birds.
+There are no documented occurrences of the “glaucoides group” (sensu Chesser et al 2017) of Iceland Gull for Nebraska, although some photographed juveniles have been very pale.
+Most, however, are probably referable to kumlieni (sensu Howell and Mactavish 2003).
 Photographs of several of these birds are available at the Nebraska Ornithologists’ Union website.

 NOURC: Nebraska Ornithologists’ Union Records Committee